Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 anotherSnackbar.dismissOnTap = false
 ```

-If you want to handle programmatically the dismissal, the `VitaminSnackbar` provides a `dismiss()` function, that will fade out the snackbar, and finally remove it from its superview.
+If you want to handle programmatically the dismissal, the `VitaminSnackbar` provides a `dismiss(completion:)` function, that will fade out the snackbar, and finally remove it from its superview.
+The completion parameter is an optional closure that will be executed just after the dismissal.
+By default, the completion is nil.

 ```swift
 // snackbar is a previously displayed VitaminSnackbar